em-jov/sa_weather_aqi/README.md

 - Real-time current weather updates.
 - 5-day weather forecast provided in 3-hour intervals.
 - Hourly AQI data available for 5 monitoring sites, detailing AQI for each pollutant.
-- Hourly city-wide AQI data, with breakdowns for each pollutant
+- Hourly city-wide AQI data, with breakdowns for each pollutant.

 ## Prerequisites
 Ensure that you have the following installed on your machine:

 Ruby: Download and install Ruby from https://www.ruby-lang.org/en/downloads/.

-Bundler: Install Bundler by running 'gem install bundler'.
+Bundler: Install Bundler by running **'gem install bundler'**.

 ## Project Setup
 1. Clone the Repository: